-In the last decades, the industry suffered competition from foreign producers who managed to produce at lower costs, but in the last years, it’s coming back due to demand for American-made products, higher quality, and better design.
+In the last decades, the industry suffered competition from foreign producers who managed to produce at lower costs.
+Still, in the last years, it’s returned due to demand for American-made products, higher quality, and better design.

-Rhode Island’s factories continue to produce imaginative and high-quality bracelets, pins, necklaces, earrings, rings, pendants, chains, tie tacks, cuff links, and much much more.
+Rhode Island’s factories continue producing imaginative and high-quality bracelets, pins, necklaces, earrings, rings, pendants, chains, tie tacks, cuff links, and much more.

 Despite being tiny, Rhode Island has its own Ivy League University, Brown University.
 Founded in 1764, it is the seventh-oldest higher education institution in the US and one of only nine colonial colleges.

 Brown was the first North American college to admit students of any religion.
 It is home to the oldest applied maths program in the US, the oldest engineering program in the Ivy League, and one of the oldest medical programs.
-Since 1969, Brown University is also famous for its open curriculum, which allows students to study without any course requirements outside of their chosen concentration (major).
+Since 1969, Brown University is also famous for its open curriculum, allowing students to study without any course requirements outside their chosen concentration (major).

 In 2021, Brown had an acceptance rate of only 5.4%, making it one of the most selective Unis in the US.
 According to USNews, it is considered the 14th best college in the US, and the tuition and fees cost $62,404.
 With more than 7000 graduate and 2000 undergraduate students, Brown is one of the most popular universities in the US.

-Waterfire is a public art installation on the rivers of downtown Providence, RI.
+Waterfire is a public art installation on downtown Providence, RI rivers.
 Created by Barnaby Evans in 1994 to celebrate the 10th anniversary of First Night Providence, it has become an annual urban festival and one of the most popular things in Rhode Island.

 Held between May and November, Waterfire attracts an average of 40 000 people a night.
 Lightings are typically on Saturdays and are done once or twice a month.
 They are scheduled to take place when sunset coincides with a high tide.